-The aim of the Performing Arts Department is to allow students access to Performing Arts, whether it be Drama, Dance or Music, during their time at Settle College.
+The aim of the Performing Arts Department is to allow students access to Performing Arts, whether it be Drama or Music, during their time at Settle College.
 Many students will participate in a range of these disciplines during their time here.

 Key Stage 3

-During Key Stage 3 students have one lesson of Drama each fortnight and one lesson of Music each week.
+During Key Stage 3 students have one lesson of Drama each week and one lesson of Music each week.

 Key Stage 4